 - If you have no/limited credit history then what you want are credit cards for “fair” credit scores.
-I’m talking about entry-level unsecured cards.
+I’m talking about entry-level unsecured cards (not secured by security deposit).
 There are not many banks that offer them, but here are a few good ones I recommend.
 Their annual fees are low and reasonable.
 Most beginners will fall under this category.

 - If you are currently enrolled in college then you will want to go for student credit cards!
 These are easy to qualify for if you are a student.
-If you’re not a student, you can’t apply for one.
-If you open one of these while you are in school, you will still be able to keep the account open after you graduate (by then the issuer will probably switch you over to a regular card).
+If you’re not a student you will not be approved, as their requirements involve enrollment verification.
+If you get a student card while you are in college, you will still be able to keep the account open after you graduate and your credit limit can grow to suit your post-college needs.
+It’s a good idea to keep this card forever, actually since the length of your credit history will always be pegged to the date it was first opened.
 Here’s the most popular one on the market right now:

-- If you are afraid you will overspend and get into trouble with your first credit card, then I highly recommend you start out using a credit card with a security deposit.
-Most of those allow you to spend only up to your deposit amount – i.e., $300 deposit = $300 spending power.
-This ensures you won’t get in over your head, and they are a good way to test the waters if you think that plastic will make you feel like a kid in a candy shop (kind of like the overly excited guy in the above stock photo).
+- If you are afraid you will overspend and get in over your head with your first credit card then I highly recommend you start out using a credit card with a security deposit.
+Secured credit cards only give you a credit line up to the amount you have on deposit with the issuing bank – i.e., $300 deposit = $300 spending power.
+This ensures you won’t go overboard and get yourself in trouble.
+Secured cards can also be a good way to test the waters if you worry that plastic will make you feel like a kid in a candy shop (kind of like the overly excited guy in the above stock photo).

 Whatever road you end up going down, something to keep in mind in that credit cards in and of themselves are neither bad nor good.
-They’re just a tool.
-But what you do with that tool can be good or bad.
+They’re simply a financial tool.
+How responsibly you handle that tool can result in convenience and positive credit history or debt and bad credit.
 It’s your choice.

 What you do not know about carrying a balance…

-It goes without saying that it would be a bad idea to carry a balance on your new card, right?
-But let me explain why, because most beginners don’t understand how the interest charges work…
+It’s fairly common knowledge that it’s ill-advised to carry a balance on your new card, right?
+But let me explain why, because most credit novices don’t understand how interest charges work…

 If you pay your bill in full each month you will not be charged interest.
 A billing cycle is 30 days long.
 After that, a billing statement is generated and there will be at least 21 days (known as a grace period) for you to make your payment and avoid interest charges.

-If you don’t pay your bill in full, you will be in for a big surprise.
+If you don’t pay off your balance in full, you will be in for a big surprise.
 Why?
 Because if you carry any balance past the grace period, you will be charged interest on those purchases going back all the way to their date of purchases!

 So let’s say you made just one purchase and that was on the first day of the billing cycle.
 After that cycle closes (30 days later) you only make the minimum payment during the 21 grace period.
-Then just 5five days after the grace period ends, you decide to pay off the full amount.
+Then just five days after the grace period ends you decide to pay off the full amount.

 Guess what happens?
 You will owe a lot more than just five days of interest!

-Ultimately, you are the one responsible for using credit cards in a good way.
+Ultimately, you are the one responsible for using credit cards in a responsible fashion – which means not using too much of your credit line (preferably under 30%) and always, always paying on time.
 The best credit card for beginners will be whatever type they can handle, so there’s no one-size-fits-all answer.
-Remember as long as you pay your bill in full and on time, the credit card company isn’t making money off interest.
-You will be building up credit history, preparing yourself for bigger and better opportunities later on.
+Remember, as long as you play by all the rules (as contained in your cardmember agreement) you will be establishing a positive credit history, building a solid credit score and positioning yourself for bigger and better credit opportunities in the future.